 In addition to their MS in translation, NYU offers a Certificate in Translation Industry Essentials, which consists of two courses in translation fundamentals, the second of which covers translation technology and terminology management, followed by three electives.
 The electives offered include traditional topics, such as commercial, technical, and financial translation, as well as subjects that are fairly unique to non-specialized programs, such as audiovisual translation (i.e. subtitling and dubbing); precis writing, report writing, and editing for international organizations; and transcreation and localization (which is usually only found in more advanced degree programs, such as MAs in translation).
 This is also one of few certificate programs that are not language specific, meaning that it is open to all language pairs.

 Type of Program: Certificate (Translation)

 Duration: 1 year

 Number of Credits: 12 (2 courses)

-The certificate program at University of Massachusetts Boston consists of just two translation courses – Advanced Techniques and Skills for Translators and Advanced Practice of Translation – one in the fall and one in the spring semester.
-In these two courses, students practice the techniques of legal, medical, technical, general, and literary translation and learn to use essential translation reference materials (although it does not appear that training in use of computer assisted translation is incorporated into the courses).
+The certificate program at the University of Massachusetts Boston consists of just two translation courses – Advanced Techniques and Skills for Translators and Advanced Practice of Translation – one in the fall and one in the spring semester.
+In these two courses, students practice the techniques of legal, medical, technical, general, and literary translation and learn to use essential translation reference materials (although it does not appear that training in the use of computer-assisted translation is incorporated into the courses).

 University of Milwaukee